 Exterior paint: 69 or 61 Camel (metallic).
 Unsure of exact match, but it is one of these

-Tire and wheel size: unknown
+Factory tire and wheel size: unknown

 In total, this is a nicely equipped El Camino for 1978.
 It has the largest engine option, although it is automatic.
 The four speed manual is more desireable in the automotive market.
 It has some electric power options, but not all, windows and locks particularly missing.
 It has obviously been repainted green at some point.
 There are some trim and interior parts missing, and the whole interior will need some work.